 Ms. Huang has performed at prominent music festivals throughout the world, including the Aspen, Cartagena International, Chamber Music Northwest, La Jolla, Marlboro, Moritzburg, Music@Menlo, Prague Spring, Santa Fe Chamber Music, Spoleto, and Stavanger festivals.

-Ms. Huang studied at the Yehudi Menuhin School with David Takeno; at the Curtis Institute of Music with Michael Tree; and at the Juilliard School with Samuel Rhodes.
-She teaches at the Juilliard School and the Mannes College of Music in addition the Curtis Institute of Music, where she joined the faculty in 2011.
+Ms. Huang studied at the Yehudi Menuhin School with David Takeno, at the Curtis Institute of Music with Michael Tree, and at the Juilliard School with Samuel Rhodes.
+She teaches at the Juilliard School and the Mannes College of Music in addition to the Curtis Institute of Music, where she joined the faculty in 2011.